Can I customize the layout and styles of my ePub?

 - TITLE: or title and author's name appearing on the title page of your book

-- INDEX of the book: that you’ll never have to enter manually because it’s created automatically by Write, based on the structure of your book
+- INDEX of the book: you’ll never have to enter it manually because it’s created automatically by Write, based on the structure of your book

 - PDF for printing.

-Once you’ve created your theme, for it to be active you need to go to Book Tab, click on "Change Theme", then on "My Themes", select the created theme and then click on "Activate" to the right.
+Once you’ve created your theme, for it to be active you need to go to Book Record, click on "Change Theme", then on "My Themes", select the created theme, and then click on "Activate" to the right.

 Still need help?
 Contact Us Contact Us